ADumbDoor/Swim-Mill-Revamped/README.md

 ## Timeline

-While once again, adherence to this timeline is not graded, you will be on-track if you meet or beat these deadlines:
+While adherence to this timeline is not graded, you will be on-track if you meet or beat these deadlines:

 Week 1: Create your makefile, and have your swim mill, pellet, and fish proccesses able to be compiled.
 They don't need to be finished yet, but at least have them in a runnable state.
 Also have some infrastructure in place to print to stderr.